mohamedaliznidi/the-book-of-bugs-n-charms/testing/vitest.md

 })
 ```

-### Issue 2: Testing Implementation Details
+### Curse 2: The Implementation Details Trap
-Testing internal component state instead of user-visible behavior.
+Testing internal component state instead of user-visible behavior, leading to brittle tests.

-**Solution:**
+**Counter-Spell:**
-Focus on testing what users see and do:
+Focus on testing what users see and do in the mystical interface:
 ```typescript
 // ❌ Wrong - testing implementation
 expect(component.state.isLoading).toBe(false)